🧠 See how Yahini's briefs outperform manual prompts across 11 metrics →

 Yeah, we've all been there.
 And look, I get it – those competitors rank well for good reason.
 They're tapping into what the audience wants to consume.
 So it can feel tempting to just follow their blueprint to the letter.

 To break through the noise, you need to carve out a unique perspective and unearth new value your competitors are missing.
-You need to fill those content gaps they're leaving wide open.
+You need to fill those content gaps they're leaving wide open, perhaps by including valuable external links to authoritative sources or better internal links to your own relevant resources.

 When creating briefs, try to make a point to deeply analyze what the top competitors are saying.
 But do not just rewrite their stuff in your own words – that's the opposite of what you want!
-Instead, look for the areas they're glossing over, the counterpoints they're not addressing, and the data they're not providing.
+Instead, look for the areas they're glossing over, counterpoints they're not addressing, the semantic keywords they might be missing, and the data they're not providing.
+Your brief should also specify elements like a target average word count and a compelling meta description for the final piece of content.

 For example, maybe they all focus on surface-level tips for a topic, but none of them actually break down a real-world implementation strategy.
-That's a gap you can fill with a unique angle.
+That's a gap you can fill with a unique angle when writing content that is truly original.

 You can use Yahini to help with this.